danielrosehill/Public-Or-Private-Repo-Extension/README.md

 Sometimes private repositories are used for private projects that should not be shared publicly, or which may contain data that is not intended for public distribution such as collections of personal scripts or those for an internal business use.
 Sometimes people create both private and public repositories for projects, using a private repository to test ideas and a public repository only when it's ready for being shared.

 The only problem is that as your collection of repository scales, it can become challenging to remember which repositories are public and which are private without having to manually check the remotes every time.

 While there are some solutions, such as using a specific naming convention for private repositories sometimes it would just be nice to have a notification in VS Code to remind you whether the repository you're working on is private or public.
-This would enhance security by providing a visual reminder to users as to which type of repository they're working in preventing the accidental publishing of personal information.
+This would enhance security by providing a visual reminder to users as to which type of repository they're working on in order to prevent the accidental publishing of personal information.

 The idea for this project is creating a simple VS code extension which determines whether the repository is public or private and then provides a simple visual indicator as outlined above.